Category: Missouri

 A number of private text messages made public under an open records request appear to reveal St. Louis Mayor Tishaura Jones’ conflicting storyline regarding stricter gun control measures in cities such as Chicago.
 Several of Ms. Jones’ personal texts appears to counter pro-gun control comments she made on multiple occasions, including in a statement last…

-Judge Denies Biden Admin’s Request for a Stay of Social Media Censorship Case
+Judge Denies DOJ’s Request for Stay in Social Media Censorship Case

-A federal judge Monday denied the Department of Justice’s (DOJ) request to stay a ruling that places limits on government communications with social media firms, denying the White House’s argument that an order could put a damper on law enforcement activity online.
-U.S. District Judge Terry A. Doughty wrote that his order last week had…
+A federal judge on July 10 denied the Department of Justice’s (DOJ) request to stay a ruling that places limits on government communications with social media firms, rejecting the White House’s argument that such an order could put a damper on law enforcement activity online.
+U.S. District Judge Terry A. Doughty wrote that his order…